Believing Your Dreams Into Reality

 Framing the Request

-want, and then ask to receive it by a certain date.
-When you expect
+you want, and then ask to receive it by a certain date.
+When

-to receive something is definitely a major factor in forming a clear picture;
+you expect to receive something is definitely a major factor in forming

 There is only one other point of major importance before we get into the actual techniques for manifesting.
 If the request involves another person, be sure to preface it with, "If it is the will of his (or her) soul."
 The difference between white magic and black magic is that the black magician tries to manipulate other people; while the white magician realizes that he himself is the one who is harmed if he doesn't absolutely respect the integrity of everyone else's being.